-Part 1 I discussed how the #1 cause of aging, pain and most diseases and illnesses is inflammation.
+Part 1 I discussed how the #1 cause of aging and illnesses is inflammation.
 Something that’s affected by lifestyle and more so, the negative changes in your hormones due to aging!

 Part 2, I revealed the top 3 causes of inflammation.

 And today, I’ll give you the 4 best ways to reduce inflammation.

 If you haven’t read the other 2 articles, click on the links above.
 You can see them first and then come back to this.
 Or, make sure to read them after this article.

 Anti-Inflammatory Foods (Eat These)

 As stated in part 2, food plays a huge role in inflammation.
 Foods you should NOT eat, which I discussed in part 2 – is just as important as the foods you SHOULD eat, which are:

 - Vegetables: steamed broccoli, kale, brussels sprouts, cabbage, cauliflower, etc

 - Fruit: especially deeply colored berries like grapes and cherries (NO juice)